FUNGI (FUNGI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FUNGI Historical Price

-According to the latest data gathered on FUNGI live price page, the current price of FUNGI is 0.00147724USD.
-The circulating supply of FUNGI(FUNGI) is 999.64M FUNGI , giving it a market capitalization of $1.48M.
+According to the latest data gathered on FUNGI live price page, the current price of FUNGI is 0.00137547USD.
+The circulating supply of FUNGI(FUNGI) is 999.64M FUNGI , giving it a market capitalization of $1.38M.

 The FUNGI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FUNGI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.